jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 - [x] Should return the contact with the given name
 - [x] Should return multiple contacts with the same name
 - [x] Should return an empty list if no contact is found
+ - [ ] Copilot: Should return an exception if the name is empty or null
 ---

 ## User story 3